-Assignment 1: Analytic Blog/Journal (30%): In this assignment, students will write 6-8 short responses to material and activities covered in class time.
-Some of these will be collaborative discussions, others will be private.
+Assignment 1: Analytic Blog/Journal (30%) In this assignment, students will write 4-6 short responses (300 words) to material and activities covered in class time.
+Some of these may be collaborative discussions, others will be private.
 This assessment has several goals:

-- 1) regular feedback on short writing pieces will help students improve their communication and critical thinking skills more effectively - 2) regular interaction with classmates will enhance seminar participation and build on in-class activities - 3) online discussion and collaboration skills are increasingly common and valued in the workplace.
+1) regular feedback on short writing pieces will help students improve their communication and critical thinking skills more effectively

+2) regular interaction with classmates will enhance seminar participation and build on in-class activities

+3) online discussion and collaboration skills are increasingly common and valued in the workplace.

-Due: Submitted and marked weekly.
-8 June is the final date.
+Due: Submitted and marked weekly

-Assignment 2: Performance Research Project, worth 25% of the grade.
-Working in small groups, students will conduct performance-based research into the genres and classic texts of Modern and Postmodern drama.
+Assignment 2: Performance Research Project (30%) Working in small groups, students will conduct performance-based research into the genres and classic texts of Modern and Postmodern drama.
 They will concentrate on problems of history and canonisation, and investigate the boundaries of the relevant genres.
 Each project will consist of a short performance that uses creative methods to perform a critical investigation, followed by a group discussion, led by the performers and focusing on the questions they explored and the methods they used to explore them.
 In keeping with the Assessment Handbook, assessment will be individual, based on a) the product (presentation and discussion), and b) a brief postmortem report from each student in the group.
-(In practice, each member of the group will earn the same mark unless the post-mortem reports clearly indicate otherwise, in which case adjustments will be made.)

 Due: As per schedule decided on in seminar at the beginning of the trimester.
-31 May is the final date.

-Assignment 3: Critical Essay (35%) 2000 word essay on a topic of the student's choice, which demonstrates a) familiarity with at least two plays on the reading list, b) research skills, c) the application of play analysis skills covered in class, d) familiarity with the political, social, and historical context of modern and post-modern drama, and e) writing skills appropriate to a university-level course.
+Assignment 3: Critical Essay (30%) 2000 word essay on a topic of the student's choice (from a list provided in class), which demonstrates a) familiarity with plays on the reading list, b) research skills, c) the application of play analysis skills covered in class, d) familiarity with the political, social, and historical context of modern and post-modern drama, and e) writing skills appropriate to a university-level course.